xopez/better-feediverse/README.md

 ## Custom Headers *(optional)*

-if you want to include own headers you can place `custom_http_headers` in your config:
+If you want to include own headers you can place `custom_http_headers` in your config:

     ....
     feeds: